Learning to Plan with Natural Language: Experiment

 \subsection{Experiment Results}

-Zero-shot CoT setting: {For mathematical reasoning, we observe that our \text{LP} method obviously improves the average performance of 10 AMPS tasks in the zero-shot CoT setting by 18.3 percent (Table~\ref{tab:Khan}).
-Our \text{LP} method also achieves the highest performance (29.5) for the more complex tasks from the Math dataset (Table~\ref{tab:math}).
-LP method also improves the performance of four non-mathematical reasoning tasks markedly (Table~\ref{tab:reason}), especially for the last letter concatenation task (from 44.6 percent to 75.2 percent).
-The large improvement over reasoning tasks of five different types is because LLMs learn a high-quality natural language program from the training set to solve the complex tasks.} Our self-program method also improves almost all mathematical tasks' performance in the zero-shot CoT setting.
-But in some mathematical tasks (e.g. task 9 of the AMPS dataset) and the date understanding task, its performance is even worse than the performance directly measured in the zero-shot CoT setting.
-And its average performance on the 10 tasks is lower than that of the \text{LP} method.
-The reason is that the automatically generated program from LLMs has some factual errors and is incomplete.
-Self-program method's performance becomes worse as the hallucination problem becomes more severe in complex tasks.
-That verifies the necessity to learn knowledge from human feedback rather than just simply relying on the knowledge from LLMs.
+{Zero-shot CoT setting: {We observe that our method obviously improves the LLM's average zero-shot performance of 10 mathematical AMPS tasks by 18.3 percent (Table~\ref{tab:Khan}) and achieves the highest performance (29.5) for the complex math tasks from the Math dataset (Table~\ref{tab:math}).
+Our method also improves the performance of four non-mathematical reasoning tasks markedly (Table~\ref{tab:reason}), especially for the last letter concatenation task (from 44.6 percent to 75.2 percent).
+The huge improvement over reasoning tasks is because LLMs learn a high-quality task plan from the training set to solve complex tasks.} In contrast, the self-plan method's generated plan shows significant performance instability.
+For example, this method drops the average performance on the math dataset by 4.1 percent.
+The generated plan contains many unverified factual errors, rendering it impractical.
+Selecting the task plan based on the validation performance to reduce the factual error boosts the method's performance from 23.3 to 28.7\% on the math dataset.
+Our method still outperforms the self-plan method with selection as our method further has the advantage of iteratively learning from the error that LLMs can not solve.
+Our method outperforms APE as it only optimizes the task instruction and does not learn from errors.